Request-Response

 # continuing Example 3 async for request in requests: print(f"Request from {request.peer.peer_id}") seq = request.seq received = request.msg print(f"Data: {received}")

-// continuing Example 3 while let Some(Ok(request, handle)) = request_stream.try_next().await.unwrap() { println!("Request from {} on topic {:?}", request.peer_id, request.topic);
+# respond with seq # TODO // continuing Example 3 while let Some(Ok(request, handle)) = request_stream.try_next().await.unwrap() { println!("Request from {} on topic {:?}", request.peer_id, request.topic);

 let received = String::from_utf8(request.data).unwrap_or_default(); println!("Data: {}", received);

-// continuing Example 3 for await (const request of requestStream) { console.log(`Request from ${request.peerId} on topic ${request.topic}`)
+// For responding, use the handler // todo!() // continuing Example 3 for await (const request of requestStream) { console.log(`Request from ${request.peerId} on topic ${request.topic}`)

 const received = new TextDecoder().decode(request.data) console.log(`Data: ${received}`)

-Example 4.
+// For responding, use the handler // TODOExample 4.
 Retrieving fields from the request.
 In Rust and Typescript, this means

-leveraging InboundRequest
+leveraging InboundRequest.

 Responding to a request